epranka/f11-app/README.md

 <br />

-This is a web app that helps you to create the fullscreen background of any color or image.
-You can use it to create the background or cover on computer screen, projector, or any multimedia device.
+This is a web app that helps you to create a fullscreen background of any color or image.
+You can use it to create the background or cover on a computer screen, projector, or any multimedia device.
 You can even make the green screen of your multimedia 😀

 <h2 align="center">How to use it? 🤔</h2>